 The City of Graham has been granted funds from the Division of Water Infrastructure to replace the Boyd Creek pump station.
-Work on the pump station will begin in late 2019.
+Work on the pump station began in late 2019.

-The City of Graham hydraulically cleans 10% of the collection system annually and chemically treats approximately 35,000' of the system to prevent root intrusion.
+The City of Graham hydraulically cleans 10% of the collection system annually and chemically treats approximately \$35,000 of the system to prevent root intrusion.
+Additionally \$50,000 was spent on Manhole rehabilitation, \$100,000 on line repair Slip lining and \$90,000 on the I &I study for the Boyd Creek Outfall.
 These maintenance issues are intended to reduce Sanitary Sewer Overflows and therefore prevent illicit discharges to the MS4.

 The City also utilizes smoke testing and closed circuit inspection for sanitary sewer related issues.
-In 2018 the city continued smoke tested different areas of the sanitary sewer system.
+In 2019 the city smoke tested 76,400 Linear Feet or 14.5 miles of the sanitary sewer system.
 After this a closed circuit inspection was done of several of the noted areas for closer viewing and inspection.

 In 2018 City staff visited and mapped the location of all dumpsters (199 total) in the City.
 This inspection also looked at the status of the dumpsters (Good or Fair).
 Trash dumpsters can leak and cause direct discharge into the stormwater system.
-This inspection will become an annual event with the city looking at a percentage of the dumpsters each year to catch any problems on a timely basis.
+This inspection has become an annual event with the city looking at a percentage of the dumpsters each year to catch any problems on a timely basis.